laurtann/mood4food/README.md

 ## Mood4Food is Live!
 Check it out [here](https://mood4food-laurtann.herokuapp.com/)
 Text functionality not available on deployed version.

 A food ordering app (team project).
-After an order is placed, the restaurant & user are updated of order status via text message and preparation time is dynamically rendered on the confirmation page
+After an order is placed, the restaurant & user are updated of order status via text message and preparation time is dynamically rendered on the confirmation page.

+Users can create an account and log in and are tracked using a cookie.

+Menu is rendered from a database, and orders are placed into a database upon order.

 Tech Stack: Twilio, Express, JS, EJS, PostgreSQL, Bootstrap & jQuery.

 ## Getting Started